GaoFan98/eco-coach/README.md

 4. View route details showing distance, time, and pollution exposure
 5. Use the AI feature buttons to:
    - Get health insights about your route
-   - View pollution forecasts along your path
+   - Toggle pollution visualization overlay
    - Generate and share your environmental impact story
 6. Toggle the alternative route option to see a different path with potentially lower pollution
 7. Press "Zoom to Route" to view the entire route